faris404/flask_boilerplate/README.md

 > simple boilerplate for flask restful app with sqlachemy.
 #### Migrations
 Run `python manage.py migrate` for migrating your database.
 #### Resources
 Run `python manage.py resource <name>` for creating new resource folder.
 Resgister all urls of that resource in `urls.py` file in that resource folder.
 Create blueprint for all resources and register in `urls.py` in root folder of your project.

-#### Resources
-Run `python manage.py resource <name>` for creating new resource folder.
-Resgister all urls of that resource in `urls.py` file in that resource folder.
-Create blueprint for all resources and register in `urls.py` in root folder of your project.

 #### Others
 You can create utils in `common/utils.py` file and define constants in `common/const.py`.
 Send response using Response class (`from common.response import Response`).